pcast31/schur/README.md

 ![Performance](results/verify_partititon_times.png)

 In each case, the X-axis represents the total number of iterations used by `timeit`, and the time is in seconds.
-As expected, the total time taken is linear in the number of iterations, but time taken per iteration remains fairly constant (and quite low, to be fair :)).
+As expected, the total time taken is linear in the number of iterations, but time taken per iteration remains fairly constant.

 `fitness` simply counts the number of pairs `a,b,c` such that they violate the sum-free property of the partition i.e. `a+b=c` for distinct `a,b,c`.
 Since the code isn't too different, the performance is not expected to be very different either.
 The specific times (in seconds) are in the following table.